 The completed blank form should look like the images below depending on whether you have design mode enabled or disabled.

 Congratulations, you have just learned the basics of creating interactive forms.
 Feel free to download our completed sample form if needed.
-You can send the DOTX file to people and when they open it, it will automatically open up a normal word document that they can fill out and send to you since the template is automatically applied.
+You can send the DOTX file to people and when they open it, it will automatically open up a normal Word document that they can fill out and send to you.